 Bosnia and Krajina: 250,000; (5) Bosnia: 20,000 to 30,000; (5) Croatia: 15,000; (6) and

 Kosovo: 500 to 5,000.
 (7)

-Thanks to David Vine’s book and other sources, I’ve started making a list of instances of the United States conquering territory:
+Thanks to David Vine’s book (Base Nation) and other sources, I’ve started making a list of instances of the United States conquering territory:

 During World War II the U.S. Navy seized the small Hawaiian island of Koho’alawe for a weapons testing range and ordered its inhabitants to leave.
 The island has been devastated.
 In 1942, the U.S. Navy displaced Aleutian Islanders.
 Those practices did not end in 1928 or in 1945.
 President Harry Truman made up his mind that the 170 native inhabitants of Bikini Atoll had no right to their island in 1946.
 He had them evicted in February and March of 1946, and dumped as refugees on other islands without means of support or a social structure in place.
 In the coming years, the United States would remove 147 people from Enewetak Atoll and all the people on Lib Island.
 U.S. atomic and hydrogen bomb testing rendered various depopulated and still-populated islands uninhabitable, leading to further displacements.
 Up through the 1960s, the U.S. military displaced hundreds of people from Kwajalein Atoll.
 A super-densely populated ghetto was created on Ebeye.